ahm3dhany/Broken-Web-Application/README.md

 So by including these dependencies, Spring by default prevent CSRF by adding a CSRF Token.
 So if you tried again to exploit this vulnurability it would fail and will got something like:
 `Invalid CSRF Token 'null' was found on the request parameter '_csrf' or header 'X-CSRF-TOKEN'.`

+Notice that if the application contains the security dependencies & the `@EnableWebSecurity` annotation and still has CSRF vulnerability, so probably your custom security configuration conatins this piece of code `http.csrf().disable()` which disable CSRF protection.
+So to activate the CSRF protection again you shoud delete this piece of code to return the default Spring security configuration.